 Should you notice a performance drop prior to the installation of an update, this may be why.

 With Windows 10 version 1803, Windows Update will be able to delay Sleep mode for up to two hours.
 In other words, Windows Update will continue to download updates if the computer is in AC power and not in active use.
 This means you’ll receive your updates sooner and with less hassle.

 New Windows Update Troubleshooter

 This isn’t directly related to Windows Update on Windows 10.
-However, in case Windows Update is not working for you, try this new Windows Update troubleshooter, which Microsoft released earlier this year.
+However, in case Windows Update is stuck and not working for you, try this new Windows Update troubleshooter, which Microsoft released earlier this year.

 Windows 10 Standards

 Some Windows 10 editions include the option to defer upgrades for a limited time.
 Security updates, however, are excluded from this option; everyone receives them automatically.